The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Results

-In addition to burstiness, we explore how the duration of star formation relative to reionisation affects the inner dark matter slope.
+In addition to burstiness, we explore how the \mybold{temporal concentration} of star formation relative to reionisation affects the inner dark matter slope.
 We define the accumulated stellar mass before and after reionisation as:

 These follow the definitions in \cite{Muni_2024}, with $z_{\rm reion}$ = 6.5 ($t_{\rm reion} = 0.84$ Gyr).
 This is motivated by the \cite{FG09} ultraviolet background in EDGE/FIRE-2, though the reionisation timescale in NIHAO is comparable despite its different background model.